Back to Journals » Journal of Multidisciplinary Healthcare » Aims and Scope

 Aims and Scope

-The JMDH is published as an open-access journal to allow this wide range of practical, patient relevant research to be immediately available to practitioners who can access and use it immediately upon publication.
+The JMDH is published as an open-access journal to allow this wide range of practical, patient relevant research to be available to practitioners who can access and use it immediately upon publication.

 The Journal of Multidisciplinary Healthcare will no longer consider meta-analyses for publication.